jasonolte/cs7810-123/deliverables/topic-application_template.md

 - MeSH Medical subject header: https://www.nlm.nih.gov/mesh/meshhome.html

 * **Timeliness**: does creating a knowledge graph for this topic address a current event or important (unsolved) problem?

+  Our goal is to address unanswered questions about trends over time and sociodemographic factors and their relations to healthcare.
+A knowledge graph on this topic would allow healthcare to be better tailored to the patient based on prior knowledge about their condition and sociodemographic factors.

-* **Audience**: broadly, who would be interestd in a knowledge graph for this topic?
+* **Audience**: broadly, who would be interested in a knowledge graph for this topic?

+  Healthcare personnel would be particularly interested in a knowledge graph on this topic, as it would allow them to identify trends, make predictions about patient conditions, and ultimately provide better care for patients.
+Patients, being indirectly affected by information obtained from the knowledge graph, would also be interested in its application.

 ## Topic 2
 * **Merit**: is the topic intellectually challenging?